huyph/advanced-json-view/README.md

 1) Go to "chrome://extensions/" on Chrome

+2) Tick "Developer mode" checkbox

-2) Click "Load unpacked extension..."
+3) Click "Load unpacked extension..."

-3) Choose this directory
+4) Choose this directory

-4) Disable any other JSON extension you might have, since they might conflict with this one
+5) Disable any other JSON extension you might have, since they might conflict with this one

-5) Then you are all set.
+6) Then you are all set.
 Start using the extension by either dragging a json file into your Chrome, or going to a page that returns a json.

 # IMPORTANT NOTES:
 It contains many hacky & ugly looking codes, due to time pressure in hack day.